calimania/markketplace/README.md

 Easy to use REST APIs, compatible with multiple free templates & hosting services

+## Cloud

+[de.markket.place] create an account to access a store owner dashboard and access API features

 ## Getting Started

+### Local development

 Use this project to manage your own markket instance, provide your own credentials and exercise full control over your data and community experience